Hoomee90/pig-dice/README.md

 ## Description

 This site allows users to play Pig Dice.
-They can enter a number of players, then take turns choosing to roll or hold, winning when they get to 100.
-For complete rules, see [this Wikipedia page](https://en.wikipedia.org/wiki/Pig_%28dice_game%29)
+They can enter a number of players, then take turns choosing to roll or hold, winning when they get to 100 points.
+For the complete rules, see [this Wikipedia page](https://en.wikipedia.org/wiki/Pig_%28dice_game%29)

 ## Setup/Installation Requirements